 BE AWARE!
 Not all 3D models found online are fit for 3D printing.
 The following tips will help you determine which ones are:

 After downloading a model from an online repository, we recommend checking it for errors.
-Please see the Check For/Repair Errors post for more information.
+Please see the Step 3: Check For/Repair Errors for more information.

 Printables - You can download models without an account, but registering for a free account lets you publish your own models and take part in the Printables community, contests, groups and special events.